 Congratulations on your new best friend!
 May he or she bring you many years of love and companionship!
 Here are few care tips for your new puppy!

-- Young puppies are notorious for worms and parasites; we deworm all puppies at 2, 4, 6 and 8 weeks with Panacur (Febendazole). **Some puppies will not get their 8 week old deworming depending on what their fecal shows at 7. weeks – just check their health records to verify!
+- Young puppies are notorious for worms and parasites; we deworm all puppies at 2, 4, 6 and 8 weeks with Panacur (Febendazole). **Some puppies will not get their 8 week old deworming depending on what their fecal shows when they go to the vet for their check-up at about 7 to 8 weeks of age.
 Beyond these dewormings we recommend having a fecal ran prior to deworming!
 We also use Kochi Free which is an all-natural supplement that helps boost the immune system, and prevent Coccidia and Giardia.

 - Your puppy will leave here up to date on all vaccinations; if your puppy is picked up at 8 weeks of age, he or she will have received his or her NeoPar Vaccine at 5-6 weeks, and a 5 way vaccine at 7-8 weeks.
 Your puppy will need at least TWO more vaccines spaced out roughly 3 weeks apart (10-11 and 13-14 weeks).
 Please verify with your vet that the Leptospirosis vaccine is NOT being administered.
 If this disease is common in your area please do research before administering as fatal reactions can occur, and do all precautionary measures before administering (Benadryl, steroid, stay at/near the vet for a minimum of 1 hr, early morning/lunch appointment, etc).
 Rabies shot should be given no earlier than 16 weeks of age UNLESS required by state or county laws.
 As for adult rabies vaccines, follow your state or county laws, but we do a 1 year rabies vaccine, then each one after is 3 years apart.
 As for annual vaccinations (Parvo, etc), we do NOT do them every year anymore; it has been proven through numerous studies that most vaccines protect for a minimum of 7 years (excluding Bordetella and Leptospirosis vaccines) so we do the puppy vaccines as stated above, then we do a TITER test at 5 years old to see how high the antibody levels are.
 If they are low, we revaccinate.
 If they are not, we retest as needed.
 Please check state or county laws as some areas where Parvo, etc. are prevalent they may REQUIRE yearly vaccinations.